-Boston Ballet is committed to maintaining a repertoire that combines timeless classics such as Marius Petipa's The Sleeping Beauty, August Bournonville's La Sylphide, Mikko Nissinen's Swan Lake, and John Cranko's Romeo and Juliet, with the imaginative visions of today's most innovative choreographers including Resident Choreographer Jorma Elo, as well as William Forsythe, Jiří Kylián, Mark Morris, David Dawson, Christopher Wheeldon and Helen Pickett.
-Boston Ballet appointed Jorma Elo as Resident Choreographer in 2005.
-Since then, Elo has created six works for the company, including Plan to B, Brake the Eyes and Le Sacre du Printemps.
+Boston Ballet is committed to maintaining a repertoire that combines timeless classics such as Marius Petipa's The Sleeping Beauty, August Bournonville's La Sylphide, Mikko Nissinen's Swan Lake, and John Cranko's Romeo and Juliet, with the imaginative visions of today's most innovative choreographers including Resident Choreographer Jorma Elo, as well as William Forsythe, Jiří Kylián, Mark Morris, David Dawson, Christopher Wheeldon, and Helen Pickett.
 In 2009, The New York Times hailed Boston Ballet's repertoire as "one of the most eclectic in the country," and in 2010 as having dancers that are "striking by national and international standards."

-Boston Ballet's achievements, coupled with the generous and prestigious support of local and national funding sources, have dramatically strengthened Boston Ballet’s position as a world-class ballet company within the local, national, and international communities.
+Boston Ballet's achievements, coupled with the generous and prestigious support of local and national funding sources, have brought Boston Ballet to the forefront of the international dance scene.

 Grand Défilé by Gene Schiavone.